Averroes's theory of the unity of the intellect: Criticisms

 Other thinkers, however, were opposed to the theory.
 Many scholastic thinkers, including the Italian Thomas Aquinas criticized it for not being able to explain how humans can think individually, and how this single intellect is associated with human body.
 They also criticized the thesis from the theological standpoint.
 If there is only one eternal soul, and individualized thinking only happens through a lower faculty which will perish with the body when a person dies, then the theory fails to provide for a person's immortality and afterlife.

 Thomas Aquinas wrote a treatise De Unitate Intellectus, Contra Averroistas ("On the Unity of the Intellect, against the Averroists"), which contained detailed arguments to reject this theory.
 He used the philosophical and theological oppositions mentioned above, and used his own reading of Aristotle to show that Averroes misinterpreted what Aristotle said.
 Catholic Church authorities condemned the theory, along with other ideas of Averroes, in 1270 and 1277 (by Bishop Étienne Tempier of Paris) and again in 1489 in Padua by local bishops.

 Modern evaluation

 Present-day historian of philosophy Peter Adamson says that the theory seems "obviously false" from the modern point of view.
 However, he also points out that in Averroes's time, it was a reasonable interpretation of Aristotle's ideas, though not necessarily accepted by other contemporary philosophers.
 According to Adamson, modern criticisms can be levied at the theory, for example by questioning the idea of "universal knowledge" that this theory attempts to explain.
 Just because a fact (such as "frogs are amphibians") is universal does not mean that the act of thinking about it has to be universal.
 If the act of thinking about it is not universal, there is no need to explain the phenomenon using a single, universal intellect.
+The materialistic parallel, can be found in the futurological global brain theory.